Pete-Hall/weekend-jquery-server-calculator/README.md

 - [x] set up C button functionality
 - [x] review ALL required baseline functionality on INSTRUCTIONS

-- [ ] if feeling spicy, have each operator be it's own route?

 Stretch Goals Tasks
 ---
 - Create a new calculator to match the one for Stretch goals and have it function (somewhat) normally